LukeyBSystems/deepstatsdocs/docs/components/statProperties.md

 # Stat Properties

-The StatProperties Scriptable Object is where you will define any post-processing operations for your stats
+The StatProperties Scriptable Object is where you will define any post-processing operations to convert the raw stat values into a different final value.

+Use cases:
+- Add a default value for a Stat
+- Convert a Stat value from one type into another, (eg. an armour rating into a damage reduction)
+- Clamp the range of a Stat
+- Round a Stat to N decimal places
+- Create Stat interactions

 ![example properties](../../images/statProperties.jpg)

 You can create an instance of this scriptable object in your project with:\
 Right Click -> Create -> DeepStats -> StatProperties

-You can have multiple versions of StatProperties, such as a regular version and a debug version for testing some stat behaviors.
+You can have multiple versions of StatProperties, such as a regular version and a debug version for testing some stat behaviors or balancing.
 Swap them out by changing the referenced instance in your scene's DeepStatsManager.

 {: .note }
 You may want to read this section but otherwise move on and come back later.
 Stat Post-processing will make more sense after understanding the other components of DeepStats